kangkyu/posts-upvotes/tutorial.md

-Create new posts
++ Create new posts
-View all posts ordered by upvotes
++ View all posts with votes
-Add comments about a given post
-View comments for a given post
-Upvote posts and comments
-Create a user authentication system using Devise
++ Vote posts
++ use Angular, on Rails

+## Coming up Next:

+make request from front-end, to get '/posts'

+## Story so far

+"Look up the previous commits"